Mother of His Children

 a money order, attempted to stop Anderson, he pulled out a .22-caliber

 Ruger handgun and shot him dead.
 In the parking lot Anderson shot

 Sarah in the torso and the head.
 Another customer tried to take

 the gun away.
 Anderson killed him too.
 He then sat down cross-legged

 on the asphalt, near his wife's body, and shot himself.

-house earlier that day.
+from a relative's house earlier that day.
 Police Sgt.
-Bob Russell believes stronger
+Bob Russell

-gun-control laws could not have stopped Anderson's rampage.
-"It
+believes stronger gun-control laws could not have stopped Anderson's

-wouldn't have made a difference in this case," Russell said
+rampage.
+"It wouldn't have made a difference in this case,"

 to Killer Page